fornwall/unicode-presentation/presentation/UNICODE.md

 ---
 # Unicode, ursprunglig draft

 "Unicode is intended to address the need for a workable, reliable world text encoding.

-Unicode could be roughly described as "wide-body ASCII" that has been stretched to 16 bits to encompass the characters of all the world's living languages.
+Unicode could be roughly described as "wide-body ASCII" that has been stretched to 16 bits to encompass the characters of all the world's **living languages**.

 In a properly engineered design, 16 bits per character are more than sufficient for this purpose."

 ---